You Look So Fine

 "You Look So Fine" is a single released in 1999, and was the final single taken from Garbage's second album Version 2.0, where it was also the closing track.
-"You Look So Fine" closed either the main set or encore at every headlining show Garbage performed on the two-year-long Version 2.0 world tour.
+"You Look So Fine" closed either the main set or encore at every headlining show Garbage performed on the two-year-long Version 2.0 World Tour.

 The release of the single was promoted by a torch song version arranged by Fun Lovin' Criminals, on which singer Shirley Manson performed a new vocal.
 The new version was part of a remix trade between both bands, where Garbage remixed Fun Lovin' Criminals single "Korean Bodega" in reciprocation.

-In 2007, "You Look So Fine" was remastered and included on Garbage's greatest hits album Absolute Garbage.
+In 2007, "You Look So Fine" was remastered and included on Garbage's greatest hits album Absolute Garbage, and was included on their 2022 greatest hits album Anthology.